Car Rental in Quebec City (2026) - Driving Guide & Best Rates

 Helpful Tips

-Winter driving conditions in Quebec City are severe from November to April, with heavy snowfall, ice, and reduced visibility requiring winter tires (mandatory by law December 1 to March 15) and cautious speeds - check current road conditions before traveling.
+Winter driving conditions in Quebec City are severe from November to April, with heavy snow, ice, and freezing temperatures requiring winter tires (mandatory by law December 1 to March 15) and experience driving in harsh weather.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners